U.S. and Russia at a 'pivotal point' in Syria talks

 Three-quarters of Americans support efforts to resolve the crisis in Syria through an international agreement to control chemical weapons, according to a new Reuters/Ipsos poll that shows steady opposition to U.S. military action.

-In polling of 1,386 Americans conducted Monday through Friday, about 62 percent said the United States should not intervene in Syria, virtually the same percentage as a week earlier.
+In polling this week, about 62 percent said the United States should not intervene in Syria, virtually the same percentage as a week earlier.

 The United Nations said on Thursday it received a document from Syria on joining the global anti-chemical weapons treaty, a move Assad promised as part of a deal to avoid U.S. air strikes.

-The Organisation for the Prohibition of Chemical Weapons (OPCW) said on Friday Syria's deputy foreign minister had contacted it with a request for technical assistance.
+The Organisation for the Prohibition of Chemical Weapons, or OPCW, said on Friday that Syria's deputy foreign minister had contacted it with a request for technical assistance.

 But Assad told Russian state television that he would finalise plans to abandon his chemical arsenal only when the United States stopped threatening to attack.